simpyll/ddocs/infosec/infosec-learning-strategy.md

 ## 4. Document your progress

 As you learn about new topics, make sure to document your progress by taking notes and summarizing what you've learned.
-You can use your blog as a platform to share your thoughts and insights with others.
+You can use a blog as a platform to share your thoughts and insights with others.

 ## 5. Stay up-to-date